NextGenSec-Github/Security-Engineering/Interview Q&A/What are Cookies?.md

 6. **Third-party Cookies**: These cookies are set by domains other than the one the user is visiting.
 They are often used for tracking and advertising purposes.

+7. **Authentication cookies**: Authentication cookies help manage user sessions; they are generated when a user logs into an account via their browser.
+They ensure that sensitive information is delivered to the correct user sessions by associating user account information with a cookie identifier string.

 ## Examples of Cookies

 ### Example 1: Login Authentication